 - Landing pages

 - Custom URLs for your chatbot

-So, if you want to use a chatbot, you must go with the Growth plan, which is $24 per month.
-It comes with 1000 users per month, live chat, integrations with DialogFlow, Amazon Lex and IBM Watson Assistant, a Zapier integration and analytics.
+The first paid plan is the Start plan, which costs $40 per month and comes with unlimited chatbots and 1000 users per month, live chat, integrations with Dialogflow, Amazon Lex and IBM Watson Assistant and basic analytics.

-If you want more than that, you need to go with the Pro plan, which comes with 10,000 users per month, greetings on your website, Facebook Messenger channel and more advanced analytics:
+If you want more tan that, you need to go with the Grow plan, which is $100 per month.
+It comes with all the features of the Start plan, 5000 users per month, WhatsApp integration, integrations with Pipedrive and Agile CRM, templates and more advanced analytics:

 - Free trial

 - Price per month24

 - Monthly pricing available?

 Kommunicate provides two kinds of analytics: Human-agent analytics and Bot Analytics.

 The human agent analytics are analytics of live chat agents, such as how fast they responded, how many messages were handled and the average resolution time: